AshwathDAzur/Production-Grade-Docker-Swarm/README.md

 To execute the deployment, simply run the PowerShell (`swarmdeployment.ps1`) script provided in the `scripts` folder.
 As the script runs, observe the output to understand the deployment process and ensure that everything is set up correctly.

 Once the deployment is complete, use your system’s IP address to access the application.
 A reverse proxy has already been configured to handle internal routing, directing requests to the appropriate services within the Swarm cluster.
-The proxy listens on port `80`, so you can access the application without specifying a port number in the URL.
+The proxy listens on port `80`, so we can access the application without specifying a port number in the URL.

 ![Alt text](/swarmsetup.png)